11 Tips for Great Landing Page Headlines

 Additionally, it should be large enough so your visitors see it as a title for the rest of your content, and not just as another part of a paragraph.

 7. Stay away from the cliché.

 There are some headlines that may sound good at first, but they’ve been overused so much that they could potentially cheapen or decrease the impact of your message.
-“Why not buy this?” or “This is what you need” sound like strong messages, but are not very specific and instead of providing benefit to your visitor, they sound almost patronizing.
+“Why not buy this?” or “This is what you need” sounds like strong messages, but are not very specific, and instead of providing benefit to your visitor, they sound almost patronizing.

 Avoid telling your visitor what they need; instead, show them why they need it through your product’s benefits.

 This tip may seem like it goes without saying, but spelling errors still appear, and that’s a one-way trip to an immediate bounce from the visitor.